MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/06/devtools-114.md

 <!-- ====================================================================== -->
-## Debugging Microsoft Edge in VS Code has better support for high contrast mode
+## DevTools extension for VS Code has better support for high contrast mode

 <!-- Subtitle: Hovering over icons in high contrast mode in the VS Code extension now renders with sufficient contrast. -->